danielleithinger/EAMPrototyping/Mock HASEL Creation/README.md

     ![Fusion360 Screenshot 1](<Images/Fusion360 Screenshot 1.png>)

 2. Make the path that you want the 3D printer to follow out of construction geometry.
+    - For a 22 guage blunt tip syringe, the opening width should be approximately 1.2 mm, or replace the 2 mm dimension with 1 mm in the opening example shown.
+    - When creating channels between chambers, an 8 mm width works well, though I have gotten 6 mm and even 4 mm to function.
+    - For mock HASELs with a pump chamber and a connecting channel, I typically use a 30mm diameter pump chamber and a 45 mm long channel, though a larger pump chamber is needed for some designs.

     ![Fusion360 Screenshot 2](<Images/Fusion360 Screenshot 2.png>)